 Students discover life in a Gilded Age mansion on these lively guided tours.
 Tailor the tour to suit your class.
 Content, length and level can be adjusted to include family and servant life, architecture, interior design, and James J. Hill and railroad development.

 Explore the historic neighborhood surrounding the Hill House on these 90-minute tours.
 Students learn about the leaders who built St. Paul and transformed the Northwest, Gilded Age architectural styles and ongoing preservation work.
 The tour covers 1.5 miles on Summit Avenue and side streets, ending at the Cathedral of St. Paul.
-Hill House staff can also provide a step-on guide for a 45-minute bus tour to explore the length of Summit Avenue.

 Students engage in hands-on activities including etiquette lessons, singing along with the restored pipe organ, a scavenger hunt and more!
 The 2.5 hour workshop includes a slide show on the Hill Family.
-Available on Mondays and Tuesdays.
+Available Mondays and Tuesdays.

 Grades: 3, 4, 5, 6Length: 2.5 hoursCost: $9 per person